Investigation of the Spectator Effect on Light Nuclei Production in Nucleus-Nucleus Collisions at High Baryon Density Region: Introduction

+However, when the collision energy decreases to a few GeV, corresponding to the high baryon density region, the motion of nucleons within the nuclei and their mutual interactions become significant and must be included in simulations.
+In addition, as partonic interactions become weak or negligible, the evolution of the high-density nuclear matter created in heavy-ion collisions is likely dominated by hadronic interactions~\cite{STAR:2021yiu}.
+Recently, a new version of the extended a multi-phase transport model (AMPT-HC) has been applied to study hadron cascade with baryonic mean-field potentials for heavy-ion collisions in the high baryon density region~\cite{Yong:2021npa,Wu:2023wfi,Wu:2023rui,Zhu:2025kud,Gao:2025voq}.
+The literature cited above provides extensive discussions on the properties of yield and collective flow under the baryonic mean field.

-In this paper, we investigate the spectator effect in light nuclei production in Au+Au collisions at $\sqrt{s_{\rm{NN}}}$ = 3 GeV by the AMPT-HC model with an after-burner coalescence mechanism and compare the results with the STAR measurements.
-Our studies show that there are significant light nuclei produced from the spectator coalescing at low $p_{\rm T}$ region in peripheral Au + Au collisions, and the spectator effect becomes more important from middle to backward rapidity region.
-Moreover, the integral light nuclei yields are obviously underestimated due to the extrapolation in the unmeasured detector acceptance range.
+In this paper, we investigate the spectator effect in light nuclei production in Au+Au collisions at $\sqrt{s_{\rm{NN}}}$ = 3 GeV, using the AMPT-HC model with an after-burner coalescence mechanism.
+Our results are compared with the corresponding experimental data from the STAR collaboration.
+The paper is organized as follows.
+Firstly, the research backgrounds are introduced.
+Then, the details of model are described.
+Next, the simulation results are presented and discussed with experimental data.
+Finally, a simple summary is provided.